American Funds Investors

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses , which can be obtained from a financial professional and should be read carefully before investing.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

-The statements expressed herein are opinions of the individuals identified, are as of the date published, and do not reflect the opinions of Capital Group or its affiliates.
+Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
 The information provided is intended to highlight issues and not to be comprehensive or to provide advice.
 Any reproduction, modification, distribution, transmission or republication of the content, in part or in full, is prohibited.
 Investors should consult their tax or legal advisors.